HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

 \subsubsection{Sampling topic-word assignments (paths in the trees)}

-Given that the corpus contains \textit{n} words, $n_d$ of those are part of document $d$ and $n_w$ of those are instantiations of the word $w$.
-Then, when drawing a topic assignment $z_j$ for a word $w$ with timestamp $t$ in document $d$ at a topic depth $j$ we may draw from three possible distributions.
-These correspond to 1) drawing a node from the document tree (Local DP) 2) drawing a node from the corpus tree (Global DP) 3) create a new node:
+We will now explain the procedure behind sampling from the word-topic assignment distribution.
+When drawing a topic assignment for a word we have three possible outcomes: \begin{enumerate} \item We draw a node/topic from the associated document tree. \item We draw a node/topic from the corpus tree. \item We create a new node/topic. \end{enumerate}

+Formally, given a word $w$ with timestamp $t$ in document $d$, we wish to draw a new topic assignment $z$.
+As stated in section \ref{IDT}, topics are identified as a sequence of node ids.
+Thus, we iteratively draw the random sequence $z_{0,L} = (z_0,...,z_L)$.
+The length $L$ of this sequence is decided by sampling a Bernoulli distribution in-between the sampling of each $z_j$.